SenlinOS/MyPaintBrushes-GIMP/README.md

 <br />“006 Paint Brush” to draw at maximum pressure, the edges will not jagged.

 **MyPaint doesn't need these brushes**, it is just designed for GIMP 2.10.
-<br />And I accidentally deleted MyPaint-brushes “.conf” file during debugging…
+<br />And I accidentally deleted MyPaint-brushes “.conf” file when debugging…

 # Style:
 Orderly arrangement and clear classification.